 Mihangel Morgan was born in Aberdare in south Wales in 1955.
 Whilst living in Ceredigion in west Wales he lectured in twentieth-century Welsh literature and creative writing at the Welsh Department of Aberystwyth University.

-His first novel Dirgel Ddyn (Mysterious Man; Gomer, 1993) won him the National Eisteddfod Prose Medal and marked the beginning of a career as one of Wales' formeost contemporary authors.
-Since then he has published prolifically, concentrating on prose fiction.
+His first novel Dirgel Ddyn (Mysterious Man, Gomer, 1993) won him the National Eisteddfod Prose Medal and marked the beginning of a career as one of Wales' foremost contemporary authors.

+He is one of Wales's most prolific, original and popular authors.
+He has published novels, short stories and poetry.
 Morgan throws stones at the glass-house of the Welsh establishment.
 Many of his characters are monochrome (grey or brown), some asexual.
 His writing is post-modern, both in the Welsh and in the Anglo-American context.
 His fragmentary world is populated by figures who are more anti- than hero.

 His novel, Melog (Gomer, 1997) was translated by Christopher Meredith and published in English in 2005 (Seren).